stephenverderame/cpp_book/src/exceptions/noexcept.md

 * Nothrow Guarantee

     This is denoted by `noexcept` on the function declaration.
-This is the strongest exception guarantee but it doesn't necessarily mean the function does not throw.
+This is the strongest exception guarantee, and it doesn't necessarily mean the function does not throw.
     What it means is that if the function does throw, some disastrous and non-recoverable error just occurred.
 Use this more often than you might think, since "dead programs tell no lies"

 * Strong Guarantee

     This guarantees that an operation is atomic with respect to exceptions.
 The operation either completes, or an exception is thrown and nothing happened.
-A failed operation with this guarantee means the state of the program will be exactly what it was before the operation.
+    If an operation with this guarantee fails, the state of the program will be exactly what it was before the operation.

 * Basic Guarantee

     This guarantees that if an operation does fail, no invariants are broken and the program will return to some valid state.
-This is the weakest of the three.
+    This is the weakest of the three, and the minimum guarantee required for a correct program.

-C++'s STL always offers the strong guarantee (or noexcept when denoted as such) with the exception of range insertions (offers the basic guarantee) and insert and erase on deque and vector (which are strong only if their elements' copy and assignment offer that guarantee).
-Moreover the streams library only offers the basic guarantee.
+C++'s STL always offers the strong guarantee (or noexcept when denoted as such) except for range insertions (offers the basic guarantee), insert and erase on deque and vector (which are strong only if their elements' copy and assignment offer that guarantee), and the streams library (which only offers the basic guarantee).

 It's good to document when a function has the strong or basic guarantee.
 No need to document nothrow in most cases since `noexcept` is self-documenting.